Search Lethbridge.ca

 The Facts:

-• On peak days the wastewater demand exceeds 90% of the current design capacity of the system.
+• On peak days, the wastewater treatment demand exceeds 90% of the current design capacity of the system.

 • Future growth and economic development opportunities depend on Lethbridge increasing its wastewater treatment capacity.